icosalogic/inverter_design_manual/README.md

 ![FET R<sub>ds(on)</sub>](media/FET_Rdson.png)

-As this graph shows, these MOSFETs have lower on resistance and therefore get better efficiency running at a cooler temperature and switching with a higher gate voltage.
+As this graph shows, at lower temperatures these MOSFETs have lower on resistance and are therefore more efficient.
+Note that they also have a lower on resistance / higher efficiency with a higher gate voltage.

 As of Fall 2025, the alternatives for FETs are Silicon Carbide (SiC) or Gallium Nitride (GaN).
 SiC is preferred, due to their ability to handle high V<sub>ds</sub>, high current, low switching energy and fast switching speed.